ggonnella/textformats/src/textformats/cli/tf_decode.1.md

 *string* subcommand:

 **-e**, **\-\-encoded=**STRING
-: encoded string to be decoded (REQUIRED)
+: encoded string to be decoded
+  (default: standard input, or empty string if none)

 *file* subcommands:

 **-i**, **\-\-infile=**FILENAME
-: input file, containing the encoded data and, if **-s** is not used, an embedded specification (REQUIRED)
+: input file, containing the encoded data and, if **-s** is not used, an embedded specification (default: standard input; embedded specifications are not supported in this case)

 **-w**, **\-\-wrapped**
 : if set, and the datatype definition is 'one\_of', the decoded